The Gradcafe

 University of the People logo

-The university collaborates with the International Baccalaureate (IB) to offer the M.Ed. program in Advanced Teaching.
-Those studying this free master’s degree online can choose from two specializations: Elementary/Middle School Education and Secondary Education.
+The accredited institution collaborates with the International Baccalaureate (IB) to offer its M.Ed. program in Advanced Teaching.
+Those studying this free online master’s can choose from two specializations: Elementary/Middle School Education and Secondary Education.

 • Courses: Human development, teaching and learning theory, behavior management, and assessment of learning.